Allerdale Sports Development Grant

-Applications can be received at any time, the grant will remain open until all funding is allocated.
-Projects must be completed (or underway if it is a large scale capital project) within 12 months of being awarded funding.
+Applications can be received at any time from when the online portal is opened, the deadline for applications will be 30th June 2021.
+Projects must be completed (or underway if it is a large scale capital project) before the 31st March 2022.

 For any fixed capital projects, applicants must own the land on which the project is to take place or have a lease with a minimum of 7 years left (for grants of less than £5K), or 20 years or more for grants over £5K, and have landlords consent for the proposed project.